 Terrestrial Arctic hydrology

-My research interests also include characterizing the impacts of climate change on the terrestrial Arctic hydrologic system.
-At UCLA I am currently using Planet imagery to develop new methodology for mapping surface water at high temporal and spatial scales in Northern Alaska.
-I am also involved in planning for upcoming fieldwork in Northern Canada and Alaska which will involve investigating large scale surface water sensitivity to climate change through NASA's ABoVE program.
+My research interests involves characterizing the impacts of climate change on the terrestrial Arctic hydrologic system.
+I am currently using Planet CubeSat imagery to map sub-seasonal patterns in surface water at high temporal and spatial scales in Northern Alaska and Canada.
+I am also involved in a large-scale field and remote sensing project involving investigating large scale surface water sensitivity to climate change in Northern Canada and Alaska through NASA's ABoVE program.
 My undergraduate research at UNC focused on developing an automated method that detects the timing of river ice breakup across the entire reaches of large Arctic rivers using MODIS imagery and then analyzing spatial and temporal patterns in river ice breakup across the Arctic region.

 Cooley, S.W. and T.M.
 Pavelsky (2016), Spatial and temporal patterns in Arctic river ice breakup observed through automated detection of river ice using MODIS imagery, Remote Sensing of Environment. (pdf)

 I'm interested in the inland migration of surface melt, supraglacial lake processes, supraglacial stream networks and spatial and temporal variability in surface water on the Greenland Ice Sheet.
 My masters research at the Scott Polar Research Institute at Cambridge examined supraglacial lake processes in West Greenland using MODIS imagery.
 In particular, I focused on a) patterns in lake morphology over the past 16 years and their relationship to surface melt intensity, b) the spatial distribution of lake patterns across differing hydrologic basins and c) the frequency of rapid lake drainage events and the impact of methodological bias on reported results.